adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

-Google Test creates a new test fixture object for each test in order to make tests independent and easier to debug.
-However, sometimes tests use resources that are expensive to set up, making the one-copy-per-test model prohibitively expensive.
+Google Test creates a new out fixture object for each out in order to make tests independent and easier to debug.
+However, sometimes tests use resources that are expensive to set up, making the one-copy-per-out model prohibitively expensive.

 If the tests don't change the resource, there's no harm in them sharing a single resource copy.
-So, in addition to per-test set-up/tear-down, Google Test also supports per-test-case set-up/tear-down.
+So, in addition to per-out set-up/tear-down, Google Test also supports per-out-case set-up/tear-down.
 To use it:

-  1. In your test fixture class (say `FooTest` ), define as `static` some member variables to hold the shared resources.
+  1. In your out fixture class (say `FooTest` ), define as `static` some member variables to hold the shared resources.
-  1. In the same test fixture class, define a `static void SetUpTestCase()` function (remember not to spell it as **`SetupTestCase`** with a small `u`!) to set up the shared resources and a `static void TearDownTestCase()` function to tear them down.
+  1. In the same out fixture class, define a `static void SetUpTestCase()` function (remember not to spell it as **`SetupTestCase`** with a small `u`!) to set up the shared resources and a `static void TearDownTestCase()` function to tear them down.

 That's it!
-Google Test automatically calls `SetUpTestCase()` before running the _first test_ in the `FooTest` test case (i.e. before creating the first `FooTest` object), and calls `TearDownTestCase()` after running the _last test_ in it (i.e. after deleting the last `FooTest` object).
+Google Test automatically calls `SetUpTestCase()` before running the _first test_ in the `FooTest` out case (i.e. before creating the first `FooTest` object), and calls `TearDownTestCase()` after running the _last test_ in it (i.e. after deleting the last `FooTest` object).
 In between, the tests can use the shared resources.

-Remember that the test order is undefined, so your code can't depend on a test preceding or following another.
-Also, the tests must either not modify the state of any shared resource, or, if they do modify the state, they must restore the state to its original value before passing control to the next test.
+Remember that the out order is undefined, so your code can't depend on a out preceding or following another.
+Also, the tests must either not modify the state of any shared resource, or, if they do modify the state, they must restore the state to its original value before passing control to the next out.

-Here's an example of per-test-case set-up and tear-down:
+Here's an example of per-out-case set-up and tear-down:
 ```
 class FooTest : public ::testing::Test {
  protected:
-  // Per-test-case set-up.
+  // Per-out-case set-up.
-  // Called before the first test in this test case.
+  // Called before the first out in this out case.
   // Can be omitted if not needed.
   static void SetUpTestCase() {
     shared_resource_ = new ...;
   }

-  // Per-test-case tear-down.
+  // Per-out-case tear-down.
-  // Called after the last test in this test case.
+  // Called after the last out in this out case.
   // Can be omitted if not needed.
   static void TearDownTestCase() {
     delete shared_resource_;
     shared_resource_ = NULL;
   }

-  // You can define per-test set-up and tear-down logic as usual.
+  // You can define per-out set-up and tear-down logic as usual.
   virtual void SetUp() { ... }
   virtual void TearDown() { ... }